PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

 This plugin defines a global `PSPDFKit` object, which provides an API for viewing PDF documents with PSPDFKit for Android.

+## Requirements
+- Android SDK API level 19+ / Android 4.4+ (KitKat)
+- Cordova Android 8+.
+- PSPDFKit 5.5.1 for Android or later

 ## Installation

+We assume that you have [an existing Cordova project](https://cordova.apache.org/#getstarted).

 ### Installation in a Cordova app